Last Updated on

 So, I started training before every trek.
 My regimen is simple: go on as many strenuous hikes as possible in the months and weeks leading up to the start date, usually increasing in difficulty.
 I also have a body weight exercise routine that I can utilize when I’m not on the trail.
 Nowadays, I’m light on my feet after a 25 kilometer (16 mile) day, with plenty of energy left in my reserve tank.

-Embrace the Pain and Struggle
+Embrace the Pain and Struggle of Iceland

 Yes, the Laugavegur Trail was both a disaster and one of my most vivid, exciting, and treasured travel memories.
 If the weather had been calm and the nights uneventful, would I have honed my trekking skills?